engie-group/zabel-elements/README.md

 and returns the internal key for that user.

-They should also provide concrete implementations for the remaining methods provided by the _ManagedService_ interface.
+They should also provide concrete implementations for the remaining methods provided by the _ManagedServiceApp_ interface.

 ### Conventions for Images

-Utilities must implement the _Utility_ interface and managed services must implement the _ManagedService_ interface.
+Utilities images must implement the _UtilityApp_ interface and managed services images must implement the _ManagedServiceApp_ interface.

 ## License